collaborativebioinformatics/The_X_team/README.md

 The variant sequences will be mapped into the assemblies using minimap2 and length of alignment will be compared to variant queries length.

+Truvari annotation for a run using default parameters (except pctsim that is set equal to 0) and a permissive run using --refdist 1000 --pctsize 0 --multimatch will be parsed and all SVs processed for XSVLen will be annotated for including Truvari results for downstream comparisons.

 A report summary will be produced using an R script.

 # Workflow diagram